ElectionDataAnalysis/electiondata/README.md

  * Building our open source community
  * What else?
 Let us know!

-If you are a potential end user -- an election official, political scientist or campaign consultant, for instance -- we would love to talk with you about what you want to from this system.
+If you are a potential end user -- an election official, political scientist or campaign consultant, for instance -- let us know what you want to from this system.

 If you are interested in contributing, or just staying updated on the progress of this project, please [contact Stephanie Singer](http://symmetrysinger.com/index.php?id=contact).